kunlunW/Doom-Tower/README.md

 Strategy and puzzle-solving RPG inspired by the Tower of Sorcerer ([developed by Watanabe Nao in 1996](https://tvtropes.org/pmwiki/pmwiki.php/VideoGame/TowerOfTheSorcerer)).
 The game took place in a post-apocalyptic world where the actor woke up after a coma in an enigamatic tower.
 You need to use strategies, gather resources, and solve the puzzles to combat the devils within and help the actor investigate what happened.
+Be careful, because the monsters will hunt you down ...

 # **OS Requirement**
 Windows 7, 8, 10